GabeScott/standard-works-vault/General Conference/2001 April - Compassion.md

 My host directed my attention to the inscription above the gate of the memorial:

-We come here to remember those who were killed, those who survived and those changed forever.

-May all who leave here know the impact of violence.

-May this memorial offer comfort, strength, peace, hope and serenity.

 He then, with tears in his eyes and with a faltering voice, declared, “This community, and all the churches and citizens in it, have been galvanized together.
 In our grief we have become strong.
 In our spirit we have become united.”

-We concluded that the best word to describe what had taken place was compassion.
+We concluded that the best word to describe what had taken place was *compassion.*

-My thoughts turned to the musical play Camelot.
-King Arthur, in his dream of a better world, an ideal relationship one with another, said, as he envisioned the purpose of the Round Table, “Violence is not strength, and compassion is not weakness.”
+My thoughts turned to the musical play *Camelot.* King Arthur, in his dream of a better world, an ideal relationship one with another, said, as he envisioned the purpose of the Round Table, “Violence is not strength, and compassion is not weakness.”

 A stirring account which illustrates this statement is found in the Old Testament of the Holy Bible.
 Joseph was especially loved by his father, Jacob, which occasioned bitterness and jealousy on the part of his brothers.
 There followed the plot to slay Joseph, which eventually placed Joseph in a deep pit without food or water to sustain life.
 Upon the arrival of a passing caravan of merchants, Joseph’s brothers determined to sell Joseph rather than leaving him to die.
 Twenty pieces of silver extricated Joseph from the pit and placed him eventually in the house of Potiphar in the land of Egypt.
-There Joseph prospered, for “the Lord was with Joseph.”1
+There Joseph prospered, for “the Lord was with Joseph.”[^1]

 After the years of plenty, there followed the years of famine.
 In the midst of this latter period, when the brothers of Joseph came to Egypt to buy corn, they were blessed by this favored man in Egypt—even their own brother.
 Joseph could have dealt harshly with his brothers for the callous and cruel treatment he had earlier received from them.
 However, he was kind and gracious to them and won their favor and support with these words and actions:

-“Now therefore be not grieved, nor angry with yourselves, that ye sold me hither: for God did send me before you to preserve life. ...
+“Now therefore be not grieved, nor angry with yourselves, that ye sold me hither: for God did send me before you to preserve life. …

-“And God sent me before you to preserve you a posterity in the earth, and to save your lives by a great deliverance.”2 Joseph exemplified the magnificent virtue of compassion.
+“And God sent me before you to preserve you a posterity in the earth, and to save your lives by a great deliverance.”[^2] Joseph exemplified the magnificent virtue of compassion.

 During the meridian of time, when Jesus walked the dusty pathways of the Holy Land, He often spoke in parables.